JimiIT92/BundlesMod/README.md

 # 👀 Can I put anything inside the Bundle?
 No, there are certain blocks/items that you can't put inside a Bundle.
 Which blocks or items you ask?
 Well, you can decide them!
-By default the mods comes with two tags, **bundle\_ignored\_blocks** and **bundle\_ignored\_items**.
+By default, the mod comes with two tags, **bundle\_ignored\_blocks** and **bundle\_ignored\_items**.
 These two tags contains all the blocks and the items that can't be put inside a Bundle.
-By default you can't put another Bundle, a Chest, a Trapped Chest, an Ender Chest and any Shulker Box inside a Bundle.
+By default, you can't put another Bundle, a Chest, a Trapped Chest, an Ender Chest and any Shulker Box inside a Bundle.
 But if you wish you can always modify those tags to allow those blocks to be put inside the Bundle and create some black holes!
 Or even do the opposite and add other blocks or items that you don't want to be put inside the Bundle.
 Just make sure you put the right thing in the right tag (so blocks